 Windows PE, stands for Windows Pre-installation Environment, is a lightweight OS with limited features.
 Mostly, it is used to perform a recovery operation, copy disk images, initiate a setup, etc. One can't use Windows PE as a primary OS.
 It was originally developed to replace MS-DOS booting with ready-to-boot environments that can be loaded from CDs, DVDs, USB flash drives, etc.

 Today, the Windows recovery environment can be downloaded for free as it is a part of WAIK (Windows Automated Installation Kit).
-The first release of Windows PE was for XP environment.
+The first release of Windows PE was for the XP environment.
 Currently, the Windows PE 10 version is in use (for Windows 10).

 Installing Windows: One of the major objectives of Windows PE is to provide a secure environment for its users to install the relevant Windows operation system.
 It has a dedicated graphical tool that sets up an ideal environment to install Windows.

 Recovery: The Windows Recovery Environment (WinRE) is a dedicated recovery service provided by Windows PE.
 It was first included in Windows Vista PE and has been deployed in all the other versions ever since.
 It can help users recover their data and perform plenty of other tasks like system recovery, automatic recovery, system image recovery, and more.
-Even if you don't wish to install Windows, you can use Windows PE and recover your data using Windows Recovery Environment.
+Even if you don't wish to install Windows, you can use Windows PE and recover your data using the Windows Recovery Environment.

-Troubleshooting: While WinRE (Window Recovery Environment) can help you retrieve your lost data, you can also access the troubleshooting feature of Windows PE as well.
+Troubleshooting: While WinRE (Window Recovery Environment) can help you retrieve your lost data, you can access the troubleshooting feature of Windows PE as well.
 This can help you resolve any other issue related to your system and get assistance from experts.